 When it comes to our finances, we all love to see an upward trend.
 But with our weight, that upward trend is usually unwanted.

-There are 3 sure-fire ways to be 100% sure that upward trend will continue:
+There are 3 sure-fire ways to be 100% sure an upward trend will continue:

 - Be hard on yourself